ThinhPTran/clojure-objc/readme.md

             :otherButtonTitles nil) :show))

 ## What doesn't work (yet)

- * no repl in the objc runtime
- * no objc subclassing
- * no c interop
  * clojure.core/bean: missing the emulated jre support
  * clojure.core/case: hashCode in java and hash in objc are different, you can use case but condp will be used instead
  * all java.net (slurp, reader from url, etc.): https://code.google.com/p/j2objc/issues/detail?id=28 (you can always use objc interop for this)